gorillab/reader/README.md

 User can read news on the web, mobile apps, messenger bot or even terminal.

 The interesting parts are everyone can see each other's feeds & activities on there own wall (like facebook timeline).
-And that means there will be a place you can explore the world's activities, that is the homepage.
+And that means there will be a place you can explore the world's activities, the reader homepage.

 Interesting right!
 Keep moving to the Architecture of reader.